jamiealquiza/sangrenel/README.md

     	Messages per batch (default 500)
   -message-size int
     	Message size (bytes) (default 300)
-  -message-data string
+  -messages-data string
       Concrete message to be sent.
-If this parameter is defined, it overrides the randomly generated one (based on the message-size)
+If this parameter is defined, it overrides the randomly generated one (based on the message-size).
+This parameter can be repeated as many time as needed.
+The messages will be sent in a round robin fashion.
   -noop
     	Test message generation performance (does not connect to Kafka) -produce-rate uint